Save Downtown Chico / A Citizens' CoalitionUpdated

 Section 06What you can do right now

 The council took a record amount of public pressure and still voted no. The antidote isn't outrage — it's volume.
-More emails, more calls, more sworn complaints, more people at the next meeting.
+More emails, more people at the next meeting, more posters in more windows.
 Start here.

 Pick one — or do them all